 However, there are some underlying differences in the nature of the bond.
-In the case of Bases or alkali, the OH group is connected to the metal center.
+In the case of Bases or alkalis, the OH group is connected to the metal center.

-For example, in Sodium Hydroxide, the Hydroxide ion is bonded to the sodium metal ion through the ionic bond.
+For example, the Hydroxide ion is bonded to the sodium metal ion through the ionic bond in Sodium Hydroxide.

-If this base is added to an aqueous medium, it will dissociate into negatively charged hydroxide anions and positively charged sodium metal cation.
+If this base is added to an aqueous medium, it will dissociate into negatively charged hydroxide anions and positively charged sodium metal cations.

 Being a polar molecule, alcohol is easily soluble in water. here is the article related to the polarity of alcohol.

-Because of which in the solution state, the hydroxyl group will not exist as hydroxide ion, which is a primitive of the compound to be called an alkali.
+Because of this, in the solution state, the hydroxyl group will not exist as a hydroxide ion, which is a primitive of the compound to be called an alkali.

-Hence, the idea of alcohol to be regarded as a base based on similarities of the chemical formula is to be disregarded.
+Hence, the idea of alcohol being regarded as a base based on similarities of the chemical formula is to be disregarded.

 These two classes of compounds will not react to the condition in a similar fashion because of the underlying difference in bond nature.

-For example – the pH of Pottasium Hydroxide (KOH) is in the range of 13-14 making it a very strong base and the pH of ethanol is 7.33 (very close to water, hence almost neutral).
+For example – the pH of Potassium Hydroxide (KOH) is in the range of 13-14, making it a very strong base, and the pH of ethanol is 7.33 (very close to water, hence almost neutral).

 The pH of Ethanol

 Ethanol is a very important chemical as it is the largest part of the alcohol that is consumed.
-In the chemical domain, it is largely used as a solvent and a reagent as well.
+In the chemical domain, it is also largely used as a solvent and a reagent.